Skip to content

 Reset the master user privileges

-You can't grant RDS_MASTER_ROLE to non-master users.
+You can't grant the RDS_MASTER_ROLE role to non-master users.
 When you create the DB instance, SYS creates RDS_MASTER_ROLE by default.
 You can grant RDS_MASTER_ROLE only to the master user.
-To list users that you granted RDS_MASTER_ROLE to, run the following query:
+To list users that you granted RDS_MASTER_ROLE to, run the following command:

 SQL> SELECT * FROM sys.dba_role_privs WHERE granted_role = 'RDS_MASTER_ROLE';